-The construction of the electrical grid infrastructure will result in construction activities within delineated watercourses on site, or within 32m of the outer extent of the delineated watercourses on site the powerline traverses' watercourses.
-The footprint of the infrastructure within the watercourse and 32m from the watercourse extent will be approximately 15 000 m2 (~1.5ha).
+The construction of the Electrical Grid Infrastructure will result in construction activities within delineated watercourses within the corridor, or within 32m of the outer extent of the delineated watercourse within the corridor as the powerline traverse watercourses.
+The footprint of the infrastructure within the watercourse and 32m from the watercourse extent will be approximately 20 000m2 (~2ha).